-Head of Household Full Name (print): HOH Date of Birth: Last fou ır numbers of SSN (if applicable): Present Address: Primary Phone #: Alternate Phone # : Read the following statements and initial on the corresponding line: I understand that by submitting this application n, I am not guaranteed a Housing Choice Voucher I understand that if I am selected in the random eligible for the voucher program and comply w • I understand that if I decide to move to another eligibility clock for this program will start over I understand that only household members listed on my PBRA lease at the time of voucher processing will be included in the voucher household Signature (HOH or Co-HOH) Date DO NOT WRITE IN THIS BOX - FOR OFFICE USE ONLY!
-Property Name: Date of PBRA conversion: Date of move-in for above client: Manager Name (printed) Manager Signature
+Head of Household Full Name (print): HOH Date of Birth: Last fe our numbers of SSN (if applicable): Present Address: Primary Phone # : Alternate Phone # : Read the following statements and initial on th e corresponding line: I understand that by submitting this applicati on, I am not guaranteed a Housing Choice Voucher I understand that if I am selected in the rando eligible for the voucher program and comply om Choice Mobility draw, I must be determined with program requirements I understand that if I decide to move to anoth eligibility clock for this program will start ov I understand that only household members listed on my PBRA lease at the time of voucher processing will be included in the voucher household Signature (HOH or Co-HOH) Date DO NOT WRITE IN THIS BO X - FOR OFFICE USE ONLY!
+Property Name: Date of move-in for above client: Eligible?
+YES NO Manager Name (printed) Manager Signature